Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: The flow field

-\begin{subsection}{Flow around the body} In this section, we examine the flow field around the clapping body, focusing on how the pressure distribution and the ejected flux from the interplate cavity openings change when the stationary clapping body is allowed to move freely. \begin{subsubsection}{Pressure distribution} In this section, we first discuss the pressure field generated by the stationary clapping body of $ d^* $ = 0.5.
-The rotation of plates from the initial rest condition shrinks the interplate cavity.
-This forces the fluid available inside the cavity into a smaller space and causes the pressure inside to rise.
-Meanwhile, due to inertia, the fluid on the backside of the plate lags behind its rotation.
-As a result, the fluid does not accelerate as quickly as the plate, and the resulting discrepancy is reflected as negative pressure on the plate's backside.
-The static pressure (gauge) distribution on the XY plane (Z=0), as shown in figure \ref{fig:C_Pr_Stat_dyn}(a), shows higher pressure than ambient (referred to as positive pressure) inside the cavity (red) and lower pressure (referred to as negative pressure) on the backside of the plate (blue).
+We now give the pressure fields and velocity vectors obtained from the CFD simulations in two perpendicular planes in figure \ref{fig:C_Pr_Stat_dyn} for the stationary (a,c) and dynamic (b,d) cases of $d^* = 0.5$, at the time instant when the angular velocity of the clapping plates reaches its maximum, $t_{\dot{\theta}m}$ (table \ref{tab:C_BodyDyn_gamma}); the corresponding interplate angles, $2\theta$, are approximately $37^\circ$ and $40^\circ$, respectively.
+We first discuss the pressure field generated by the stationary clapping body.
+Expectedly, the shrinking of the interplate cavity raises the pressure inside the cavity, while the rotation of the plates produces negative pressure, with respect to ambient, along their outer surfaces.
+Figure \ref{fig:C_Pr_Stat_dyn}(a) shows this gauge pressure distribution on the XY plane ($Z=0$), with positive pressure (red) inside the cavity and negative pressure (blue) on the back side of the plates.
 The rotation of both plates forms starting vortices near the trailing edge, which show low-pressure values in their core regions.
-Next, we discuss the pressure variation in the depth direction, which primarily arises due to the finite aspect ratio of the body.
-The maximum pressure region is located around the mid-depth of the plate, spanning approximately two-thirds of its length from the leading (hinge) side.
-The pressure gradually decreases toward the cavity openings, as shown in the XZ-plane flow field in figure~\ref{fig:C_Pr_Stat_dyn}(c).
-This flow field shows that the cavity expels fluid from the top, bottom, and backside of the body, while the flow restriction on the front side builds up the pressure.
-At the top and bottom corners of the front side, small negative pressure regions indicate the pressure in the cross-section of the starting vortex tube, which is present along the edges of both plates (see figure \ref{fig:C_3D_IsoVort_Stat}(a)).
-The above description explains the pressure field associated with the effective clapping phase.
-However, in the final phase of clapping, a {\it pressure crossover} is observed at time, $ t_{\pm p} $, of 70 ms, when negative pressure develops inside the closing cavity and positive pressure outside (not shown).
-In this phase ($ t \geq t_{\pm p} $), the force applied by the plate to drive the fluid diminishes considerably.
-Still, the fluid already in motion continues due to its inertia, creating a momentum deficit between the fluid adjacent to the plate and the surrounding flow in the cavity.
-This deficit gives rise to negative pressure, which remains uniform along the body depth.
-Meanwhile, on the outer side of the plate, the plate opposes the inertial motion of the fluid.
-This resistance to fluid motion leads to a buildup of pressure outside the cavity.
-After the end of the rotation, the pressure field around the body gradually returns to nearly ambient (zero guage) pressure.
-We quantify the effect of pressure changes on the body (both plates) using the thrust coefficient metric, which is discussed later in this section.
-The pressure field description remains the same for the stationary body of $d^* = 1.0 $, except for a slight delay in pressure crossover $( t_{\pm p} = 85 $ ms), attributed to the delayed closing of the clapping motion ($ t_c $= 103.5 ms, see table \ref{tab:C_BodyDyn}).
+In the XZ-plane (figure~\ref{fig:C_Pr_Stat_dyn}(c)), the pressure reduces from a maximum in the mid-region towards the three edges.
+In addition to the flow from the cavity trailing edge, significant sideways flow occurs across the top and bottom edges.
+The above description corresponds to the effective clapping phase.
+However, in the final phase of clapping, a \textit{pressure crossover} is observed at $t_{\pm p} \approx 65$ ms, when negative pressure develops inside the closing cavity and positive pressure develops outside (not shown).
+In this phase ($ t \geq t_{\pm p} $), the spring force driving the plate motion has considerably reduced, while the fluid continues to move out of the cavity.
+We quantify the effect of pressure changes on the body (both plates) using the thrust coefficient, which is discussed later in \S\ref{sec:C_ThrustCoeff}.
+The pressure field description remains the same for the stationary body of $d^* = 1.0$, except for a slight delay in pressure crossover ($t_{\pm p} \approx 85$ ms), attributed to the delayed closing of the clapping motion ($t_c = 104$ ms, see table \ref{tab:C_BodyDyn_gamma}).